PatrickKyei/PatrickKyei.github.io/_posts/Public/2024-09-07-how-to-get-out-of-the-rut-change-your-life-with-three-habits.md

 The essence of experience, life, and science is trial and error.
 You cannot take ideas, opinions, or advice as law without the filter of direct experience.
 Even if that advice is my own.

-When reading this these letters, hold all of what I say in the realm of possibility until filtered through direct experience.
+When reading this **Letters**, hold all of what I say in the realm of possibility until filtered through direct experience.
 You need to make mistakes through action: identify problems, solve them, and make your process more efficient by creating a system that you can follow, spot novel problems, fix them as they arise, and evolve when the system inevitably loses its power to get results.
 Systems allow us to invest our mental energy in a more efficient manner through problem-solving on the path toward our goals

 If these goals, systems, and problems along the way are not conscious, you can imagine the consequences.

 Humans are creatures of habit.

 Without a conscious goal, we will pursue one that makes survival seem easy and comfortable, leading to expectations that don’t align with reality.
 Without a conscious system, we will adopt the habits, beliefs, and opinions of those around us and utilize them to reinforce our unconscious path in life.
 Without making the problems that arise conscious, we will adopt a victim mentality, reject our ability to change who we are, and have our attention manhandled by others’ goals.

 Without questioning our path in life, the “safe and secure” route that is marketed to us at birth and beyond will become the default option.

 Beliefs are conditioned into our habit-loving brains.
 Beliefs influence our thoughts.
 How we interpret those thoughts influences our state of mind.
 Our state of mind influences our actions.
 Our actions compound into our future self.
 Our future self may not be one of our own creation, and that is the source of the concept of evil.

 "Let's build a system to keep them busy!
 That way, they will forget about their dreams and life goals!"

 If you feel like you're stuck in a cycle.
-Wake up.

 Work.
 Sleep.
 Repeat.

+Wake up.

 The system is designed to keep people occupied — so busy that they forget to question *why* thy're doing what they do every day.